tiemenruijgrok/tiemenruijgrok.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.-->
--->